bee-py/bioactivity-api/README.md

-Method and data sources: C. Cortes and V. Vapnik, *Support-vector networks*, Machine Learning, 1995, for the classifier; J. Platt, *Probabilistic outputs for support vector machines*, 1999, for turning SVM scores into probabilities, which is what scikit-learn's `probability=True` does;
+Method and data sources: C. Cortes and V. Vapnik, *Support-vector networks*, Machine Learning, 1995, for the classifier; J. Platt, *Probabilistic outputs for support vector machines*, 1999, for turning SVM scores into probabilities; and D. Mendez et al., *ChEMBL: towards direct deposition of bioassay data*, Nucleic Acids
-and D. Mendez et al., *ChEMBL: towards direct deposition of bioassay data*, Nucleic Acids Research, 2018, for the bioactivity data.
+Research, 2018, for the bioactivity data.
 Descriptors are computed with RDKit.